porscheofficial/speed-estimation-traffic-monitoring/README.md

 ## Dataset

-As a test dataset, we provide you a short video (`datasets/video.mp4`).
+As a test dataset, we provide you a short video which can be downloaded [here](https://1drv.ms/v/s!AmCOHF26iIAQgoMCR84erISOLHrnmw?e=SO0UVW) and placed in this directory: `datasets/`.
 This video is just to validate if the pipeline starts to run and your setup works fine.
 It is too short for a sophisticated calibration, so do not wonder if the speed estimates are not correct.

-We utilized the Brno CompSpeed dataset, which provides ground truth information for each car.
+As a sophisticated dataset, we utilized the Brno CompSpeed dataset, which provides ground truth information for each car.
 We used this dataset to evaluate the performance of our pipeline.
 Please contact {isochor,herout,ijuranek}@fit.vutbr.cz (see https://github.com/JakubSochor/BrnoCompSpeed) to receive a download link for the dataset.

-**The pipline does also work with other videos and datasets, what means that you do not necessarily use the Brno CompSpeed dataset.**
+**The pipline does also work with other videos and datasets, what means that you do not necessarily use the Brno CompSpeed dataset, but your own ones.**

 1. Store the video(s) in `datasets`.
-If you store them somewhere else adjust the `session_path` in `speed_estimation/paths.py` accordingly
+If you store them somewhere else adjust the `SESSION_PATH` and `VIDEO_NAME` in `speed_estimation/paths.py` accordingly

 ## Run